salhanyf/Case-Study-Designing-for-the-Elderly/README.md

 # Case Study: Designing for the Elderly
-by Farah Salhany, Jammie Assenov, and Ibrahim Abdelhadi App name: Mind Buddy
+by Farah Salhany, Jammie Assenov, and Ibrahim Abdelhadi.<br>
+App name: Mind Buddy

 ## Introduction